 First Thing’s First, Why eBikes Hawaii?

-Ebikes Hawaii is Oahu’s premiere electric bike store.
-We put our customers first before, during, and after the point of purchase of any of our items.
+Ebikes Hawaii is Hawaii’s premier electric bike store.
+We specialize 100% in electric bicycles, as it is at the very core of our business.
+Our team has extensive experience working with Ebikes, and are knowledgeable in sales, service, and continued support for the life of your bike.
+Our handpicked inventory represents the best of what we have seen in the market.
 We strive to provide the absolute best experience for you, because it’s important to us that you feel totally comfortable both before and after any purchase.

 Now that you have read our “what is an eBike” page, and have a better understanding of what an eBike is and why they are unique, and why people all over the world are increasingly switching to eBikes as their primary mode of transportation, it’s time to start thinking about which one was crafted just for you.

 eBikes are divided into 3 primary classes or groups.
 This was done mainly to help lawmakers decide which is permitted to do what and who can ride them, but it also makes it a bit simpler for us to separate them into easy categories.

 Class 1: Class one Ebikes, otherwise known as “pedelecs”, allow the rider to combine human power with a motor in various settings of strength.
 These bikes will assist the rider up to 20 miles per hour.
 Some bikes will cap the speed there, other motors like Yamaha and Brose will allow the rider to exceed this purely with leg power.
 This class of Ebikes is perfect for the around town cruise or commute.

 Class 2: This category of Ebikes is commonly referred to as the “power on demand” class.
 These bikes give the rider the option to use purely leg power, or make the fully motorized bike move on it’s own with a throttle—and everything in between with pedal assist.
 These Ebikes will also assist up to 20mph.